LucHermitte/vim-compil-hints/README.md

  * `:cnewer`, `:colder`
  * `:call setqflist()`

+ IOW, plugins that update the quickfix list don't need  to explicitly refresh the signs by calling `lh#compil_hints#update()` anymore since version 1.1.0.
 ## Demo

 Here is a little screencast to see how things are displayed with vim-compil-hints.